nagilum/float/README.md

 }

 // This is the function executed for api/v1/user/{id}
-public static GetUser(FloatRouteContext context) {
+public static FloatRouteResponse GetUser(FloatRouteContext context) {
   int id;

   if (context.Parameters["id"] == null ||